PCRE2Project/pcre2/doc/html/README.txt

   --with-heap-limit=500

-  The units are kilobytes.
+  The units are kibibytes (units of 1024 bytes).
 This limit does not apply when the JIT optimization (which has its own memory control features) is used.
   There is more discussion on the pcre2api man page (search for pcre2_set_heap_limit).

 .
 In the 8-bit library, the default maximum compiled pattern size is around 64K bytes.
 You can increase this by adding --with-link-size=3 to the